Things to Do on Catalina Island with Kids

 The Catalina Island Conservancy works to protect these magnificent creatures in part by controlling their population to avoid any negative ecological impact on the island.
 At one point, the herd grew to as many as 600 and efforts had to be made to relocate some of them to the Great Plains with the help of local tribes.

-Why are the bison here you might ask?
 Well the origins are interesting and vary depending on who you ask.
 The most common explanation is that a small herd was brought to the island in 1924 for filming the silent movie, The Vanishing American, and left behind.
 Interestingly enough, the parts of the film depicting the bison were left on the editing room floor as the final version of the film depicts no bison, nor does it show any terrain that resembles the island.
 Accordingly, a local reporter back in the 30s attributed their arrival to the filming of The Thundering Herd instead.
 Regardless, they are not native to the island and it is commonly told they were brought in by Hollywood and abandoned once filming was completed.

-Seal Rock Safari
+Visit Seal Rock on a Safari Tour

 Journey across the sea hugging the island’s rugged shore on an ocean safari in search of seals and sea lions.
 The cruise takes you to the eastern tip of the island to what is known as Seal Rock.
 If you book your cruise at sunset, you will marvel at the reflection off the water as the sky lights up in shades of crimson and gold making the journey even more spectacular.